Meituan-AutoML/Twins/README.md

 ### Image Classification

-We provide baseline Twins models pretrained on ImageNet 2012.
+We provide a series of Twins models pretrained on ILSVRC2012 ImageNet-1K dataset.

 | Name | Alias in paper | acc@1 | FLOPs(G)|#params (M) | url |
 | --- | --- | --- | --- | --- |--- |